Check out these upcycled home decor ideas and learn how to create beautiful, one-of-a-kind pieces for your home!

 To hang it, we added a French cleat to the back.
 If you don’t know what a French cleat is, it’s simply a way to mount something to a wall that can bear a good amount of weight.

 5. Wood Hanger Made Into A Jewelry Organizer

 I found an old wood hanger in the back of my closet and decided to add a few hooks to it to organize my chains and necklaces!
 You can find wood vintage hangers at garage sales, antique stores, and here on Etsy.
 Or, buy a few new ones on Amazon.

 To turn this hanger into a jewelry organizer, I first added small hooks to the bottom of the hanger.
 I was able to screw five hooks into the bottom of the hanger by hand but you could also use plyers and a vice.

-To pretty it up, I painted it white and used wood glue to glue this beautifully molded onlay to the front.
+To pretty it up, I painted it white and used wood glue to glue this beautifully wood scroll accent to the front.
 You can find onlays and decorative wood pieces at most hardware stores.
-I found this one here on Amazon.
+I bought this one here on Amazon.

 Dig those old windows out of the garage and make something new and useful out of them!